alexpeattie/alexpeattie.com/src/blog/2025-02-15-testing-kamal-locally-with-multipass.md

 image: /assets/images/meta/posts/establishing-minimum-guesses-wordle.png
 ---

-From Rails 7.1 onwards, [Kamal 2](https://github.com/basecamp/kamal) is included as a first-class tool for container-based deployments in Rails.
+From Rails 7.1 onwards, [Kamal 2](https://github.com/basecamp/kamal) is included as a first-class tool for container-based deployments.
 Kamal aims to make shipping Rails apps to production as painless as possible using Docker.
-However, before you set things loose on your production servers, it’s often helpful to test your entire deployment flow in a local virtual machine (VM).
+However, before you set things loose on your production servers, it’s often helpful to test your entire deployment flow locally, but deployed to a virtual machine (VM).
 Unfortunately, I couldn't find any good documentation on how to do this, even though it turns out to be quite straightforward.

 In this post, we’ll walk through setting up a fresh Rails application and deploying it locally using Kamal and [Multipass](https://multipass.run/).
-I'm a fan of validating the Kamal deploy setup locally first, before deploying straight to a paid VM (a Hetzner VM, Digital Ocean droplet, etc.).
-"Deploying" locally we get the benefit of:
+I'm a fan of validating the Kamal deploy setup locally first, before deploying to a paid VM (a Hetzner VM, Digital Ocean droplet, etc.).
+Testing our deployment locally we get the benefit of:

 - **Fast iteration cycles** - (almost) everything is happening locally, no need to wait for repositories to push, remote VMs to boot, etc.
 - **Easier debugging** - Multipass makes it very easy to shell into the VM and inspect the state of the containers, logs, and so on.
-- **Create a known-working configuration** - knowing that your Kamal setup works locally, you know any issues you encounter when deploying to a remote VM are specific to that environment.
+- **Create a known-working configuration** - knowing that your Kamal setup works locally, you know any issues you encounter when deploying to a remote machine are specific to that remote environment.

 #### What is Multipass?

 [Multipass](https://multipass.run/) is a lightweight VM manager for running Ubuntu instances on macOS, Windows, and Linux.
-It integrates nicely with macOS via Homebrew, making it simple to create and destroy local Ubuntu VMs in seconds.
 We'll use a single Multipass Ubuntu instance to mimic a production-like environment.

 #### Setting Up a Fresh Rails Project

-We’ll start by creating a new Rails project with a PostgreSQL database:
+We'll start by creating a new Rails project with a PostgreSQL database:

 ```bash
 rails new kamal-example -d postgresql --skip-solid --skip-action-cable